lloydst/p80-internship-angular/README.md

 Or you use ``` npm run doc ``` and if the server is running (both npm start and npm run server) you can acces it at (local)host(:port)/docs

 ## docker
-// not fully implemented
-build initial image (update front end)
-`docker-compose build`
-start containers
-`docker-compose up`
+tends to fail on npm install (due to it using the wrong dns - set this to 8.8.8.8 if you havn't) you need to restart docker to fix this build initial image (auto-updates front end for production) `docker-compose build` start containers
-when you have made changes force clean build of docker-images `docker-compose up --build`
+`docker-compose up` -d for detached mode run docker-compose down to close it when you have made changes force clean build of docker-images `docker-compose up --build`